A Bouquet of Flowers in a glass Vase

 John Mitchell & Sons, London, The Inspiration of Nature, 1970, p.
 48-49, illustrated.

-The Jesuit brother Daniel Seghers was one the most remarkable flower painters of the seventeenth century.
+The Jesuit brother Daniel Seghers was one of the most remarkable flower painters of the seventeenth century.
 Already famous in his lifetime, his paintings were highly sought after in elite circles.
 His works were, however, rarely offered for sale, but were presented by the Jesuits as diplomatic gifts to the rulers of Europe, or used to decorate their churches and monastic houses.
 In exchange for his paintings, the artist was sometimes rewarded with lavish presents, for example, in 1645, he received a gold palette with six gold brushes and a gold mahlstick from the Dutch Stadholder Frederik Hendrik.
 He was praised by his contemporaries in prose and verse, and his studio was visited by, among others, the Cardinal Infante Ferdinand, the Archduke Leopold Wilhelm and the future Charles II of England.

 The larger part of Seghers’s oeuvre is devoted to flower garlands encircling cartouches with a central image executed by another painter: these mostly depict devotional subjects, but portraits and mythological scenes are also known.
 Among the many painters who collaborated with Seghers are Peter Paul Rubens, Thomas Willeboirts Bosschaert, Hendrick van Balen, Erasmus Quellinus II, Simon de Vos, Abraham van Diepenbeeck and Cornelis Schut.
 Much rarer are his ‘pure’ still lifes of festoons of flowers or bouquets in a vase.
 Many of his signed paintings, including the present one, are inscribed ‘Soc[ieta]tis Jesu’, signifying his allegiance to the Jesuit Order.